FACTBOX-Europe's plans to vaccinate against COVID-19 | Health

 FACTBOX-Europe's plans to vaccinate against COVID-19

-European countries will start COVID-19 vaccinations in the coming days after regulatory approval for the use of a shot jointly developed by U.S. company Pfizer and its German partner BioNTech .
+Germany's BioNTech said it was preparing to send 12.5 million doses of the COVID-19 vaccine it has developed with U.S. drugs giant Pfizer to European Union countries by the end of the year.

-European Union countries including Germany, France, Austria and Italy plan to start vaccinations from Dec.
+EU member countries including Germany, France, Austria and Italy plan to start vaccinations from Dec.
 27 as Europe tries to catch up with the United States and Britain, where inoculations began earlier this month.
-Having gained the green light from the European Medicines Agency (EMA), the final step is approval by the European Commission, which is expected later on Monday.
+The vaccine won regulatory clearance from the European Medicines Agency (EMA) on Monday.

-The Swiss will start selected vaccinations of especially vulnerable people this week.
+SWITZERLAND The Swiss will start selected vaccinations of especially vulnerable people this week.
 A nationwide programme starts on Jan.
-4, with the goal of providing free inoculations to everyone who wants one by mid-2021.
-GERMANY
+4, with the goal of providing a free inoculation to everyone who wants one by mid-2021.

-Health Minister Jens Spahn welcomed the approval of the vaccine as a milestone in the fight against the coronavirus pandemic.
-Authorities would start the first vaccination in elderly care homes on Dec.
-27, he added.
-ITALY
+GERMANY An initial 150,000 or so doses are due to be delivered on Dec.
+26 to allow authorities to start the first vaccinations in elderly care homes the following day, with further doses due later in the week.

-Italy will also begin vaccinations on Dec.
-27, the Health Ministry said last week.
-Italy is set to receive an initial 1.83 million shots from Pfizer, with the first inoculations to be given to health workers.
-FRANCE
+ITALY On Dec.
+26, 9,750 doses of the Pfizer vaccine will leave Belgium bound for the Spallanzani hospital in Rome with vaccinations set to begin on Sunday.
+Subsequent Pfizer doses will be delivered directly to 300 administration sites across Italy.

-France will also start its COVID-19 vaccination programme next Sunday, Dec.
-27, Health Minister Olivier Veran wrote on his Twitter feed on Monday.
-The French programme would start off with the most vulnerable members of the population, such as the elderly, Veran added.
+FRANCE France plans to start its vaccination programme on Dec.
+27, prioritising the most vulnerable members of the population, such as the elderly.

-AUSTRIA/SPAIN/BULGARIA Austria, Spain and Bulgaria have also announced plans to start to vaccinate citizens two days after Christmas.
+In France, formal approval is needed from the French medical regulator, which will give a decision on Dec.
+24. AUSTRIA/SPAIN/BULGARIA

-HUNGARY Prime Minister Viktor Orban has said he expects vaccinations to start on Dec.
-27 or Dec.
-28, adding that the country's first vaccine shipment will be enough to inoculate about 35,000 people.
+Austria, Spain and Bulgaria have announced plans to start to vaccinate citizens two days after Christmas.
+HUNGARY

-NETHERLANDS The Netherlands will begin inoculations on Jan.
-8, health minister Hugo de Jonge said last week.
+Prime Minister Viktor Orban has said he expects vaccinations to start on Dec.
+27 or 28, and that Hungary's first vaccine shipment will be enough to inoculate about 35,000 people.
+BELGIUM/LUXEMBOURG

 - READ MORE ON: